efreesen/active_repository/README.md

 Now you are all set and ready to go.
 Your business logic is decoupled from the persistence tier!

+You can check an example project here: https://github.com/efreesen/sports_betting_engine

 ## Contributing

 1. Fork it